 Not everyone who conceives a tech product idea has a technical background.
-What should you do if you’re one of them – build a team internally or turn to outsourced product development?
+What should you do if you’re one of them – build a team internally or turn to an outsourced product development company?

 If you are the non-tech founder, you pretty much have the following four options:

 - Find a tech co-founder (akin to finding a life-partner)

 - Hire in-house tech team (a longer learning curve and high investments)

 - Outsource product development (preferred by many non-tech founders for MVP stage)